TABLE OF CONTENTS

-Bailiffs’ enforcement measures and decisions can be appealed by anyone whose interests are affected by said measure or decision.
-Appeals are handled by general courts of law with district courts acting as courts of first instance.
+Bailiffs' enforcement measures and decisions can be appealed by anyone whose interests are affected by said measure or decision.
+Appeals are handled by the district court (käräjäoikeus).
 Appeals must be filed within three weeks of the date on which the decision is issued or the date on which the interested party receives notice of the decision.

 Filing an appeal does not usually suspend the enforcement process, unless the court rules otherwise.
-If the appeal is granted, the court will overrule or amend the bailiff’s decision.
-In some cases bailiffs can also correct any obvious errors in their decisions themselves.
+If the appeal is granted, the court will overrule or amend the bailiff's decision.
+In some cases bailiffs can also correct any obvious errors themselves.

-If resolving an argument or claim presented in connection with enforcement requires taking oral evidence, the matter may need to be decided in a civil proceeding in a court of law (enforcement dispute).
+If resolving an argument or claim presented in connection with enforcement requires the extensive taking of oral evidence, the matter may need to be decided in a civil proceeding in a court of law (enforcement dispute).

 6 Are there any limitations on enforcement, in particular related to debtor protection or time limits?